π§ Design Goals and Principles¶

 Call Data (Arguments/Returns)¶

-The arguments to a call and its return are converted to json using the same tools as App Data (see above).
+The arguments to a call and its return are converted to JSON using the same tools as App Data (see above).

 Tricky¶